DavidEGrayson/aoe2recfun/README.md

 Warning: This command prints out the chat on the screen, so you might get spoiled about the results of the game!

+There is also a command that automates the process of downloading a match using aoe2.net and aoe.ms, and then merges it.
+For details, run `./download_and_merge.rb` with no arguments.